Reiningecho90/chances-discord-bot-public/README.md

 - Leaderboard will not be implemented and will instead have a call option that tells the user it doesn't matter because its chance based (10/17/2021)
 - Pushed new version as promised, all commands will be updated on the github pages (10/17/2021)
 - New github pages rolled out with new command and new info all around (10/17/2021)
+- Two days after everything on front end is functioning properly, working through some backend issues with data (10/19/2021)